vigith/containerization/README.md

 # Understanding Containerization

 I was quite baffled first time when I saw docker running centos on an amazon linux.
-I thought I will jot down all I understand about `docker` (may be `rkt` in future) so someone  can save some time without needing to read a whole lot of documents.
+I thought I will jot down all I understand about containers so someone  can save some time without needing to read a whole lot of documents.
+In this document I will try to achieve most (all) of the concepts without using any [docker](https://www.docker.com/) (or [rkt](https://github.com/coreos/rocket)) commands so we can know how these tools work behind the scene.

 **NOTE** : As of today this document references docker, but it should be true for other systems too.
+These topics covered here are only showing the proof of concept.
+Tools like `docker`, `rkt`, etc wraps around these tools but they cover all the corner cases and all the use cases way more than what is mentioned here.

+**DISCLAIMER** I am not an expert in these domains, only my curiosity lead me to read and write this document.
+(Other words, don't try in production)

+The reason behind writing this document is in operations world when we debug a production issue, you better know the internals than making foolish assumptions (assumption is the root of all major screw-ups).

 # Basic Docker